Mahle, Duvall lead Reds over skidding Royals 7-0

 Duvall greeted rookie reliever Jason Adam with his second grand slam in two weeks, driving a 2-2 pitch over the left-center wall.

-“He threw me a couple of curveballs earlier in that at-bat, but I knew he liked his heater,” Duvall said.
-“That’s what I was looking for there.
-It’s a good feeling to come in here and win two.”

-Hammel (2-7) allowed three runs on seven hits over 7 1/3 innings.
-The Royals committed three errors, including two in the seventh helping the Reds score two runs.
+Royals starter Jason Hammel (2-7) allowed three runs on seven hits over 7 1/3 innings.

-“I know guys are not trying to kick the ball, not try to misplay it, but at this level those things affect the outcome,” Hammel said.
-“That’s the game in a nutshell.”

 Alex Gordon, a five-time American League Gold Glove winner, made two defensive gems in the sixth inning.
 Curt Casali singled off the left-field bullpen fence and tried to stretch it into a double.
 Gordon threw him out from the warning track for his fifth outfield assist this season and the 85th of his career.